Stages and types of lung cancer

 The cancer is bigger than 7cm.

-Or it has spread into one or more of the following structures:
+Or it is any size and has one or more of the following features:

 Node (N) describes whether the cancer has spread to the lymph nodes.